Do you want to help a small private pediatric therapy practice grow and thrive?

 - Is a natural educator and enjoys sharing for the benefit of parents, clients, and fellow team members

-This will be a flexible position in which you will be able to set your hours within the open hours of the office.
+This will be a flexible position in which you will be able to actually develop the Speech Therapy department in our office as you set your own hours within the open hours of the office.

 If the above sounds like you and fits the schedule you’re seeking, please read on for details about what this position will entail.
 And don’t let the long list intimidate you – you will have support!